simonepri/act/readme.md

 GET | `https://act.now.sh/gs/<SpreadsheetId>?r=<uri>` | A 302 redirect to the uri. | A new line is appended to the spreadsheet.
 GET | `https://act.now.sh/gs/<SpreadsheetId>?a=<data>&r=<uri>` | A 302 redirect to the uri. | A new line is appended to the spreadsheet.

-## Other storages
+## Other storage
-Currently act supports only Google Sheets but contributions to extend its capabilities are welcome.
+Currently, act supports only Google Sheets, but contributions to extend its capabilities are welcome.

 ## Development
-If you want to run it locally you just need to run the following commands.
+If you want to run it locally, you need to run the following commands.

 ```bash
 git clone https://github.com/simonepri/act.git